-WASHINGTON, D.C. — A key Florida House committee advanced a restrictive elections bill on Monday along a party line vote.
-The bill, PCB PIE 21-05, was amended in the House Committee on Public Integrity & Elections and passed its version early Monday.
+WASHINGTON, D.C. — A key Florida House committee advanced a restrictive elections bill on Monday along a party-line vote.
+The bill, PCB PIE 21-05, was amended in the House Committee on Public Integrity & Elections and passed early Monday.

 The bill specifies ID requirements for ballot drop box use, requiring voters to show ID to an in-person drop box monitor from the Office of the Supervisor or a member of law enforcement.
 The address on the voter’s ID must match that on their ballot envelope, and only immediate family members can return a voter’s ballot in their place.
 If the address does not match, a voter or their family member would have to sign and submit an affidavit attesting to their identity and providing identification or a social security number.

-The bill will now be added to the House calendar for a second reading.
+The bill will now be added to the state House calendar for a second reading.